fastn-stack/fastn/v0.5/fastn-lang/src/f-script/README.md

 # F-script appearances

-- body of a function definition
+- Body of a function definition

 ```ftd
 -- string foo():